Type 1 Diabetes Research

 - TEDDY Study- Desmond Schatz & Michael Haller

-The Triggers and Environmental Determinants of Diabetes in the Young (TEDDY) study aims to track individuals’ infectious, dietary, and other exposures and life experiences; yielding the potential to revolutionize the ability to prevent type 1 diabetes and have an enormously positive impact on public health through a diet change or vaccine for disease prevention.
-Hence, the study is working towards helping countless future generations of children who may be spared from type 1 diabetes4.
+The Triggers and Environmental Determinants of Diabetes in the Young (TEDDY) study tracks individuals’ infectious, dietary, and other exposures and life experiences; yielding the potential to revolutionize the ability to prevent type 1 diabetes and have an enormously positive impact on public health through a diet change or vaccine for disease prevention.
+Hence, the study is working towards helping countless future generations of children who may be spared from type 1 diabetes.

 - JDRF nPOD- Mark Atkinson, Martha Campbell Thompson, Demond Schatz

-- TrialNet Natural History Study- Desmond Schatz, Michael Haller, Michael Clare-Salzler
+- TrialNet at UF- Desmond Schatz, Michael Haller, Michael Clare-Salzler

 - Well organized trial networks- UF also participates in research networks (eg, NIH TrialNet) and registries (eg, T1D Exchange) that can identify differences in diabetes management characteristics among youth populations and test agents capable of providing a therapeutic benefit, improve patient recruitment, and increase the precision of disease prediction.